Christopher Nolan’s Inception, the Oscar-winning sci-fi heist film about dreams, marks its tenth anniversary since its theatrical release in 2010.

 Dom Cobb (Leonardo DiCaprio) has a particular set of skills that make him a dangerous person.
 Granted, this also depends on who you are but still!
 What he does is go deep inside of your mind while you’re dreaming in order to take important secrets.
 Here’s the catch: you don’t even know he’s doing it at the time because you’re asleep.
 While it makes Dom an important person in such a business, it also means he’s on the run.
 One wrong move and a loved one could end up dying.

 And again, nobody will know that it’s a dream within a dream.
-I’m still confused by the technology behind it all but everyone shares the same dream when Robert flies back to Los Angeles with his dad’s body.
+The technology behind it all is confusing but everyone shares the same dream when Robert flies back to Los Angeles with his dad’s body.
 The film includes multi-level dreams, which are too complex to explain in a film review.
 Science isn’t my strong suit so it’s best to leave the science of this to the experts.
 Dom remains haunted by projections of his late wife, Mal (Marion Cotillard), and it comes back to bite him no matter what dream level they’re at.
 Even when the film comes to an end, I still have questions because the top keeps spinning as the film fades out.
 Is Dom within a dream or is this Christopher Nolan messing with our minds?
+The filmmaker won’t answer the question.
+However, Michael Caine has definitive answer.

 With everything going on at multiple levels, the hotel hallway remains one of the film’s best set pieces ten years later.
 The loss of gravity doesn’t happen without Yusuf driving the van off the bridge.
 It has consequences for the subsequent levels but visually speaking, it’s a scene that you simply can’t forget.